Revision of properties of diagnoses complicating the cesarean section

 In summary Swedish cost data support the proposal to withdraw the CC property (= COMPL values) from the 12 codes in the table above (plus the Swedish subcodes to O244) but then they must get DGPROP 14X11 “Complication of delivery”.
 O249 has already 14X11.
 The code O360 can be deleted from the exclusion list under 14C21.
 Specified technical changes according to this are seen in Suggestion #366 SWE.xlsx.

-#16 Updated by Mats Fernström almost 4 years ago
+#16 Updated by Mats Fernström over 4 years ago

 Mats Fernström, NPK, Sweden, 2016-03-16